Sotiriou Wilmowski Logo

 In complex truck accident cases, liability may extend beyond the driver and trucking company to involve third parties associated with the operation and maintenance of the vehicle.
 For instance, maintenance contractors responsible for servicing the truck may face liability if their negligence contributes to a mechanical failure.

-Common Causes of Truck Accident Injuries
+Common Causes of Truck Accident Injuries in St. Louis

 Driver Fatigue